Fiona Hyslop

 Fiona Jane Hyslop was born in Irvine, Ayrshire, on 1 August 1964.
 At the age of three she moved to Grantham, England, where it made her feel Scotland was a "distinct country".
-Her dad died at a young age and her mum, a midwife, was left as a single parent to two children.
+Her father died at a young age and her mother, a midwife, was left as a single parent to two children.
 Following the death of Hyslop's father, her family returned to Ayrshire where she attended Alloway Primary School and later Ayr Academy.
-In the 1970s, she began to have an interest in politics through her mum's friends, who were members of the Scottish National Party.
+In the 1970s, she began to have an interest in politics through her mother's friends, who were members of the Scottish National Party.

-When Hyslop was 14, her mum married her step-father, a general practitioner, who had two children.
-Her step-brother was hospital catering manager and her step-sister was in the police, giving Hyslop a real sense of the importance of public services.
+When Hyslop was 14, her mother married her step-father, a general practitioner, who had two children.
+Her step-brother was hospital catering manager and her step-sister was in the police, giving Hyslop a sense of the importance of public services.
 Her political awareness was enhanced in the 1980s, during the Thatcher years, to what she describes as the years Margaret Thatcher "attacked" public services.

-Hyslop studied social sciences at the University of Glasgow and earned an Masters of Art in Economic History and Sociology.
+Hyslop studied social sciences at the University of Glasgow and earned a Masters of Art in Economic History and Sociology.
 She also earned a Post-graduate Diploma in Industrial Administration from the Scottish College of Textiles.
 She moved to Edinburgh, where she worked for the Standard Life Assurance Company from 1986 to 1999.

-Early political years
+Early political activism

 Hyslop helped campaign for the Scottish National Party at a local by-election even though she was not a member.
 In 1986, she eventually joined the Scottish National Party.
 She described herself as never being a "joiner" and joined the SNP after she read their manifesto, and felt that Scottish independence most suited her interests.
 She became the party's election agent for three regional candidates in the 1988 Scottish local elections and managed to win a seat.

 Whilst working in Edinburgh, Hyslop spent her spare time campaigning for the SNP and was an active member of the Young Scots Nationalists, the SNP's youth wing.
 She worked along with Charlie Reid of the Proclaimers and Angus Robertson.
 She worked on motions to move the SNP to a more centre-left, social democratic party.
 Hyslop became Vice Convener for Policy and served on the SNP Executive Committee.

 Hyslop stood as a candidate in the 1988 Edinburgh District Council elections, and in the 1990 and 1994 Lothian Regional Council elections.
 She also stood as candidate for Edinburgh Leith and Edinburgh Central in the 1992 and 1997 UK General Elections respectively.